jzry/vercel/ENV.md

 :exclamation:***Required***

-This can be either `development` or `production`.
+This can be set to either `development` or `production`.
-If `development` is specified, then CORS security will be **disabled** and the React frontend will **not** be served statically from Express.
-If `production` is specified, then CORS security will be enabled and the React frontend will be served statically from Express (Remember to run the frontend build script first!).
+If `production` is specified, the React frontend will be served statically from Express (Remember to run the frontend build script first!).

 ### PYTHON_CMD